bella-mir/bella-mir/README.md

 - 💻: I’m actively developing skills in frontend and backend to be able to build fully functional web applications

+- 🤓: Currently studying with Practicum’s Software Engineer bootcamp by Yandex (7th month out of 10)

 - 🌐: Currently working as a GIS and Urban Data analyst

 - 🏃‍♀️: In my free time, I like playing volleyball and running

-- 🗣️: I speak Russian, English and German
+- 🗣️: I speak 🇷🇺 Russian, 🇺🇸 English and 🇩🇪 German

 - 📩: Reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bella-mironova-64b01a222/)

 ---